starliz/starliz.github.io/_posts/2017-02-17-lamp-in-docker.md

 #### HAAGA-HELIA University of Applied Sciences.

+#### Last modified on 23.02.2017

 ### LAMP inside a docker:

-I was in doubts about installing LAMP into my home directory, but I got a hint to use docker.
-So I decided to use it for this homework.
+I was hesitant about installing LAMP into my home directory, but I got a hint to use docker.
+So I decided to try it for this homework.

 "Docker containers wrap a piece of software in a complete filesystem that contains everything needed to run and isolate applications from one another and the underlying infrastructure".